answersengine/documentations/source/how_tos.rst

 3. Access the environment variables and secrets in your script.
 ---------------------------------------------------------------

-You can access environment variables or secrets from any of your seeder, parser, finisher scripts, by doing so:
+Once you've done step 1 and 2 above, you can then access the environment variables or secrets from any of your seeder, parser, finisher scripts, by doing so:

 .. code-block:: ruby